 Let’s look at some of the high-cholesterol foods you should avoid.

 Cakes, cookies, ice cream, and other sweets are all unhealthy foods that tend to have high levels of cholesterol, calories, sugars, and unhealthy fats.

-Research has been connected added sugars to cancers, diabetes, heart disease, and obesity.
+Research has connected added sugars to cancers, diabetes, heart disease, and obesity.